Headstorm/Interview/challenges/README.md

 ## Back End Challenge

   Create a (REST API)[https://www.restapitutorial.com/] using any language or web framework you prefer, which performs the following functionality:
-  - Provides a POST endpoint at `/data` where a user can submit a JSON formatted list of 500 random numbers.
+  - Provides a POST endpoint at `/data` where a user submits a JSON formatted list of 500 random numbers.
+The list has to be exactly 500 numbers, if there are more or less than 500 an error must be returned.
+Similarly, if something other than a list of numbers is submitted, an error must be returned.
   - Provide a GET endpoint at `/data` which provides the same JSON formatted list of 500 numbers that are sorted from lowest to highest.
   **BONUS:**
   - Provide a PATCH endpoint at `/data` which inserts a random number into the list in the proper order which will be returned by the above POST api.